ascend-io/ascend-community/ottos_expeditions/README.md

 ### 1. Overview
 In this flow, you'll work with customer journey data to map and optimize the customer journey to help the marketing team boost conversions.
 We'll also implement data partitioning on our transformed data to optimize the flow.

+We'll be learning about the following concepts:
+  1. How to implement Ascend Data Partitioning in a SQL transform

-To start open the `flows/customer_journey_conversion_analysis` folder in the File Explorer on the left.
+To start, open the `6-customer_journey_conversion_analysis` folder in the File Explorer on the left.

 - **Data Sources**:
   - `data/orders.csv`
   - `data/web_traffic.csv`
 - **Components**:
-  - `customer_journey_conversion_analysis_transform.sql.jinja`
+  - Read Connectors:
     - `orders.yaml`
     - `web_traffic.yaml`
+  - Transforms:
+    - `customer_journey_conversion_analysis_transform.sql.jinja`

 ### 2. Flow Walkthrough
 - **Read Components**

+  In this flow we're reading data from 2 different tables.
+Let's take a look at each of the components for these tables:

   - Open `components/orders.yaml`.
   - Open `components/web_traffic.yaml`.

   These components read data from our local files.
 We define the connection type as `local_files` and the path to the files in the data folder.
 We also define the parser as a CSV parser that expects a header row for each CSV file.

 - **Data Transformation**
   - Open `components/customer_journey_conversion_analysis_transform.sql.jinja`.